-A successful and growing initiative that combines rewarding the greenest residential projects with innovative, discounted green financing, and awareness-building activities for homebuyers, creating accessible and widely-promoted GreenHomes.
-The solutions database helps project design teams find and learn about your solution!
+A successful and growing initiative that combines rewarding the greenest residential projects with innovative, discounted green financing, with awareness-building activities for homebuyers, with an accessible and widely-promoted GreenHomes.
+Solutions database for helping project design teams find and learn about your solution!